-Visual Arts 2022-2023
+Visual Arts 2023-2024

-- Students competed in the annual Scholastics Art Competition earning 7 Gold Key awards and 5 Honorable Mention Awards - All 11 Scholastic Award Winners had their artwork on display at OCC from January through March - Ceramics students will traveled to OCC on May 5th to compete in the annual Feats of Clay competition - Ceramic students' artwork is currently on display at OCC in the annual Feats of Clay art exhibition - Students in the Art Club created dozens of different T-shirt designs for extra curricular activities. - $The \ Art \ Department \ with \ help \ from \ the \ Portfolio \ Club \ put \ on \ our \ annual \ High \ School \ Art \ Show \ on \ May \ 22nd \ from \ 6-7pm$
+- 3 art students created portraits of 3 orphaned children in Syrian refugee camps - 1 art student won an art contest run by Veterans Affairs - Studio Art students created scratchboard art based on vintage photographs of Native Americans - Students competed in the annual Scholastics Art Competition earning 1 Gold Key award, 3 Silver Key award and 5 Honorable Mention Awards - All 9 Scholastic Award Winners had their artwork on display at OCC from January through March - Ceramics students traveled to the Everson Museum on May 3rd to compete in the annual Feats of Clay competition with 30 other schools. - Ceramic students' artwork was awarded first place at the New york State Fair - Students in Art Club created dozens of different T-shirt designs for extra curricular activities. - The Art Department with help from the Portfolio Club put on our annual High School Art Show on May 21st from 6-7pm

-Music 2022-2023
+Music 2023-2024

-- Westhill named as a NAMM Foundation Best Community for Music Education in the Nation for 2023 - Music Students selected to instrumental and vocal honor groups including: - o NYSSMA Area All-State - Symphoria Youth Orchestra - OCMEA All County Band, Chorus, Vocal Jazz, and Jazz Ensemble - o NYSBDA Honor Band - 65 students performed more than 1300 hours of musical service through their participation in the Tri-M National Honor Society for Music. - The Westhill High School Music Department traveled to Tennessee where we visited Gatlinburg, Pigeon Forge, Dollywood, the Gatlinburg Convention Center, and the Smoky Mountain National Park!
-Our Westhill High School Concert Choir and Festival Symphonic Wind Ensemble swept first places in both of their sections at the Smoky Mountain Music Festival.
-Both ensembles received the highest possible rating of Superior.
-Senior vocalist Meg Dwyer and the Symphonic Wind Ensemble flute section received Citations of Excellence for their performances! - The Westhill Instrumental Music Department now has a Modern Band program: Modern Band is a school-based ensemble that features contemporary and popular styles and rock-style instruments.
-Our Modern Band is student led and advised by Mr. Riley the group meets on Fridays after school at the same time as our Audio Production and Engineering Club, so the groups can work in parallel and also collaborate on projects!
-Modern Band debuted at the 2023 LaFayette High School Rockfest and performed for the whole school at Warrior Day. - More than seventy WHS Music students performed NYSSMA Solos for state adjudication.
+- Westhill named as a NAMM Foundation Best Community for Music Education in the Nation for 2024 - Music Students selected to instrumental and vocal honor groups including: - NYSSMA Area All-State - Syracuse Youth Wind Symphony - Symphoria Youth Orchestra - OCMEA All County Band, Chorus - NYSBDA Honor Band - 66 students performed more than 1400 hours of musical service through their participation in the Tri-M National Honor Society for Music. - Via large ensembles (Band and Chorus), small ensembles (Jazz, Percussion, Small Vocal Groups, Chamber Music Groups), and Tri-M solos, Westhill High School provided our local community with more than 200 performances this year alone. - The Westhill High School Music Department traveled to New York City where the Wind Ensemble and Symphonic Band performed in a festival at White Plains High School with Nationally renowned clinicians Dr. Andy Pease and Dr. Reed Chamberlain, attended Broadway shows (Six, Blue Man Group, Wicked), visited the Natural History Museum, and took guided tours at the 9/11 Memorial and Museum.

-- The Westhill Education Foundation sponsored our Day of Jazz featuring ESP.
-ESP led our grade 7-12 Jazz Ensembles in a day of masterclasses, concerts, and clinics.
-They performed for students at OHMS, WHS, and also the greater community in an evening concert. - The Masquers Club presented this year's musical: Mamma Mia! to over 1800 people. - The Drama Club staged The Greek Mythology Olympiaganza - The WHS Music Department and Tri-M Hosted OCMEA Jazz All County for the county and brought in internationally renowned jazz saxophonist Roxy Coss for a three day set of clinics with Middle School and High School Jazz Ensembles from around CNY.

-Business/Computer Department:

-- Westhill Yearbook received the Gold Status of Excellence Award - Students in the Business Communications class as well the Graphic Arts & Media class worked collaboratively on the senior slideshow which highlights each senior.
-This was shown on the TVs throughout the building. - · Graphic Arts also worked collaboratively with Lit Mag in designing the pages of the literary magazine.
+- The Westhill Instrumental Music Department now has a Modern Band program: Modern Band is a school-based ensemble that features contemporary and popular styles and rock-style instruments.
+Our Modern Band is student led and advised by Mr. Van Epps the group meets on Fridays after school at the same time as our Audio Production and Engineering Club, advised by Mr. Riley, so the groups can work in parallel and also collaborate on projects!
+Modern Band performed at the LaFayette Rock Fest, Funk and Waffles, Crazy Daisies, and a variety of other local venues.
+The year culminated in a recording session at SubCat studios funded by the Westhill Education Foundation. - More than seventy WHS Music students performed NYSSMA Solos for state adjudication. - The Westhill Education Foundation sponsored our Day of Jazz featuring Jack Brass Band.
+JBB led our grade 7-12 Jazz Ensembles in a day of masterclasses, concerts, and clinics.
+They performed for students at OHMS, WHS, and also the greater community in an evening concert.